BlaineDev/431-classes-2022/projectB/schedule.md

 ## Thursday December 15

 - Email Dr. Love with any day-of-presentation emergencies.
-- If you feel ill or have been exposed to COVID, do not attend in-person, but instead email Dr. Love to let him know you'll instead present via Zoom.
+- If you feel ill or have been exposed to something, do not attend in-person, but instead email Dr. Love to let him know you'll instead present via Zoom.

 ### If you are presenting in person